 Field-hunting tip

-Look in oxidized zones of nickel-bearing hydrothermal copper deposits country — that is the host setting where glaukosphaerite typically forms.
+Look in oxidized zones of nickel-bearing hydrothermal copper deposits country, the host setting where glaukosphaerite typically forms.
 If you start seeing malachite, azurite, goethite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, massive habit, so train your eye for that shape before scanning the outcrop.